Your Notifications

 Risks posed by a Minimally Invasive Spinal Fusion

-Though it is a minimally invasive procedure, it is still major surgery and can have certain complications:
+Though it is a minimally invasive procedure, it is still a major surgery and can have certain complications:

 • Possible injury to the spinal cord or nerves

-• Damage to the neighboring tissue
+• Damage to the neighbouring tissue

 • Pain because of the surgery